2026 Arkansas Trombone Workshop

 Dr. Cory Mixdorf is thrilled to be a part of the distinguished faculty at the University of Arkansas.
 He holds a Bachelor of Arts degree from the University of Northern Iowa as well as Master of Music and Doctor of Music degrees in trombone performance from Indiana University.

 While maintaining a strong studio, Dr. Mixdorf sustains a regular schedule as a guest artist and clinician on the national and international levels.
-In addition to frequent solo recital tours, his most recent endeavors include: presenting and performing at the 2018 and 2016 International Trombone Festivals at the University of Iowa and The Juilliard School, respectively, recurring performances at the American Trombone Workshop, touring Germany and recording a CD with the brass ensemble, Eurobrass and traveling to the Universidade de Brasilia where he was invited to solo with the Trombones Sociedade Anônima and give a master class to the University’s trombone students.
+In addition to frequent solo recital tours, his most recent endeavors include: recording his first solo album, “Songs and Elegies,” performing at the 2021 and 2022 International Trombone Festivals, recurring performances at the American Trombone Workshop, touring Germany and recording a CD with the brass ensemble, Eurobrass and traveling to the Universidade de Brasilia where he was invited to solo with the Trombones Sociedade Anônima and give a master class to the University’s trombone students.
 Dr. Mixdorf was also fortunate to have been selected as a fellow in the 2011 Alessi Seminar in Tuscaloosa, AL. Dr. Mixdorf is also a member of the Blue Ridge Trombone Quartet, a group that tours frequently and has most recently performed Four Horsemen of the Apocalypse with the U.S. Army Band “Pershing’s Own” at the 2019 American Trombone Workshop in Washington D.C.

 Outside of his collegiate duties, Dr. Mixdorf enjoys performing with several area ensembles.
-He is the current Principal Trombonist of the Symphony of Northwest Arkansas and the Arkansas Philharmonic Orchestra and plays regularly with the Tulsa Symphony Orchestra.
+He is the current Principal Trombonist of the Symphony of Northwest Arkansas and the Arkansas Philharmonic Orchestra, the Second Trombonist with the Fort Smith Symphony, and plays regularly with the Tulsa Symphony Orchestra.
 Before coming to Arkansas, he served as the Acting Second Trombonist with the Chattanooga Symphony Orchestra and has also performed with the Atlanta Symphony Orchestra, the Atlanta Ballet Orchestra, the Symphony Orchestra Augusta, the LaGrange Symphony Orchestra and the Georgia Brass Band, a group with which he recorded the album, A Christmas Festival.

 While attending Indiana University, he held the positions of Principal and Second Trombone in the Columbus, IN Philharmonic from 2006-2009.
 Other orchestral experience includes performances with the New World Symphony in Miami, FL, the Dayton Philharmonic Orchestra, Richmond Symphony Orchestra and Evansville Philharmonic.
 He has appeared as a soloist with the Indiana University Symphonic Band where he performed Richard Peaslee’s Arrows of Time.
 Dr. Mixdorf has also toured with the Mr. Jack Daniel’s Silver Cornet Band.